Difference Between Cost vs Price

 Let us discuss some of the major differences between Cost vs Price:

 - Cost for any business refers to the expenses incurred by the business to produce the goods or the services that the company sells to its customers.
 The cost can be in the form of raw material, selling or distribution expenses, staff cost, and any other expense.
 Basically, the cash outflow, which is gone out of the business to produce the output refers to cost.
-On the other hand, price is the amount that the company charges from the customers which have the intended margins added to it.
+On the other hand, price is the amount that the company charges from the customers who have the intended margins added to it.
 Price becomes the business’s revenue, and cost becomes the cost of goods sold and other expenses for the business.

 - When charged from the customer, price results in cash inflow for the business whereas, cost when incurred, refers to cash outflow for the business.
 The difference between the two can result in a cash surplus or deficit.
-The company reports profits and loss for a particular duration of time and seeks working capital requirements.
+The company reports profits and losses for a particular duration of time and seeks working capital requirements.

 - There can be broadly two types of cost that is a direct cost and indirect cost.
-Direct cost refers to the cost of golds sold which is directly incurred to produce the output, on the other hand, indirect cost refers to all other costs which are related to the selling and advertising of the products.
+Direct cost refers to the cost of gold sold which is directly incurred to produce the output, on the other hand, indirect cost refers to all other costs which are related to the selling and advertising of the products.
 Price on the hand can also be broadly categorized into two parts: revenue from the sale of the products and income from other sources.
 Revenue from the sale of the product is directly linked to the sale of the products the company has manufactured and sells it to its valuable customers.
-Whereas, income from other sources refers to the ancillary income which is earned by the business by entering into different ventures or other avenues which are not in the mainline of business
+Whereas, income from other sources refers to the ancillary income which is earned by the business by entering into different ventures or other avenues that are not in the mainline of business

-The cost can be labour, capital, staff cost, selling and distribution expenses, marketing expenses, advertising expenses etc. On the contrary, Price can be the maximum retail price of the product or other price charged from different customers.
+The cost can be labour, capital, staff cost, selling and distribution expenses, marketing expenses, advertising expenses, etc. On the contrary, Price can be the maximum retail price of the product or other price charged from different customers.

 Cost vs Price Comparison Table

-|Cost is ascertained from the producer’s perspective.||The customers perspective ascertains price.|
+|Cost is ascertained from the producer’s perspective.||The customer’s perspective ascertains price.|

 |Cost is the number of expenses incurred by the producer of the product to produce the goods.||Price is charged from the customer for the goods and the services which are sold to them.|